 - Did you learn anything in the research process that changed your approach to the subject?

 Students will also need a recommendation from the instructor who taught the course for which the student completed the research project or from a faculty member who served as an advisor to the research project.
-The recommendation will be submitted via an online form.
+The recommendation form is available online.

 For papers written in a language other than English, students can submit a one-page summary of the paper, written in English.

 Research projects will be evaluated by a panel who will consider:

 - the student's research process